-- 20.3.4 To require all board members, directors and officers of the International Federation and its member organizations, as well as all employees, volunteers, and Service Providers and their employees, of the International Federation and its member organizations who are involved in any aspect of Doping Control, medical care or issues or sport performance, to agree to and be bound by anti-doping rules as Persons in conformity with the Code as a condition of their position or involvement with the International Federation or its member organizations.
-102 - 20.3.5 To not allow any Person to be employed or involved in its activities who has engaged in conduct within the previous six years which would have constituted a violation of anti-doping rules if Code-compliant rules had been applicable to such Person. - 20.3.6 20.3.4-To require Athletes who are not regular members of the International Federation or one of its member National Federations to be available for Sample collection and to provide accurate and up-to-date whereabouts information as part of the International Federation's Registered Testing Pool consistent with the conditions for eligibility established by the International Federation or, as applicable, the Major Event Organization.
-75103 - 20.3.7 20.3.5 To require each of their National Federations to establish rules requiring all Athletes and each Athlete Support Person who participates as coach, trainer, manager, team staff, official, medical or paramedical personnelpreparing for or participating in a Competition or activity authorized or organized by a National Federation or one of its member organizations, and all Athlete Support Personnel associated with such Athletes, to agree to be bound by anti-doping rules and Anti-Doping Organization results management Results Management authority in conformity with the Code as a condition of such participation. - 20.3.8 20.3.6 To require National Federations to report any information suggesting or relating to an anti-doping rule violation to their National Anti-Doping Organization and International Federation and to cooperate with investigations conducted by any Anti-Doping Organization with authority to conduct the investigation. - 20.3.9 20.3.7 To take appropriate action to discourage non-compliance with the Code and the International Standards (a) by Signatories, in accordance with Article 23.524.1 and the International Standard for Code Compliance by Signatories, and (b) by any other sporting body over which they have authority, in accordance with Article 12. - 20.3.10 20.3.8 To authorize and facilitate the Independent Observer Program at International Events. - 20.3.11 20.3.9 To withhold some or all funding to their member or recognized National Federations that are not in compliance with the Code and/or the International Standards. - 20.3.12 20.3.10-To vigorously pursue all potential anti-doping rule violations within their jurisdiction authority including investigation into whether Athlete Support Personnel or other Persons may have been involved in each case of doping, to ensure proper enforcement of Consequences, and to conduct an automatic investigation of Athlete Support Personnel in the case of any anti-doping rule violation involving
+- 20.3.3 To require all Athletes and each Athlete Support Person who participates as coach, trainer, manager, team staff, official, medical or paramedical personnel preparing for or participating in a Competition or activity authorized or organized by the International Federation or one of its member organizations, and all Athlete Support Personnel associated with such Athletes, to agree to and be bound by anti-doping rules in conformity with the Code as a condition of such participation or involvement. - 20.3.4 Subject to applicable law, as a condition of such position or involvement, to require all of its board members, directors, officers, and those employees (and those of appointed Delegated Third Parties), who are involved in any aspect of Doping Control, to agree to be bound by anti-doping rules as Persons in conformity with the Code for direct and intentional misconduct, or to be bound by comparable rules and regulations put in place by the Signatory. - 20.3.5 Subject to applicable law, to not knowingly employ a Person in any position involving Doping Control (other than authorized anti-doping Education or rehabilitation programs) who has been Provisionally Suspended or is serving a period of Ineligibility under the Code or, if a Person was not subject to the Code, who has directly and intentionally engaged in conduct within the previous six years which would have constituted a violation of anti-doping rules if Code-compliant rules had been applicable to such Person. - 20.3.6 20.3.4 To require Athletes who are not regular members of the International Federation or one of its member National Federations to be available for Sample collection and to provide accurate and up-to-date whereabouts information as part of the International Federation's Registered Testing Pool consistent with the conditions for eligibility established by the International Federation or, as applicable, the Major Event Organization. - 20.3.7 20.3.5-To require each of their National Federations to establish rules requiring all Athletes and each Athlete Support Person who participates as coach, trainer, manager, team staff, official, medical or paramedical personnel preparing for or participating in a Competition or activity authorized or organized by a National Federation or one of its member organizations, and all Athlete Support Personnel associated with such Athletes, to agree to be bound by anti-doping rules and the Results Management authority of Anti-Doping Organization results management authority in conformity with the Code as a condition of such participation. - 20.3.8 20.3.6 To require National Federations to report any information suggesting or relating to an anti-doping rule violation to their National Anti-Doping Organization and International Federation and to cooperate with investigations conducted by any Anti-Doping Organization with authority to conduct the investigation. - 20.3.9 20.3.7 To take appropriate action to discourage non-compliance with the Code and the International Standards (a) by Signatories, in accordance with Article 23.524.1 and the International Standard for Code Compliance by Signatories, and (b) by any other sporting body over which they have authority, in accordance with Article 12. - 20.3.10 20.3.8 To authorize and facilitate the Independent Observer Program at International Events.